-§ 15357.Discretionary Project
+§ 15357.Discretionary Project.

 "Discretionary project" means a project which requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely has to determine whether there has been conformity with applicable statutes, ordinances, or regulations, or other fixed standards.
 The key question is whether the public agency can use its subjective judgment to decide whether and how to carry out or approve a project.
-The key question is whether the approval process involved allows the public agency to shape the project in any way that could materially respond to any of the concerns which might be raised in an environmental impact report.
 A timber harvesting plan submitted to the State Forester for approval under the requirements of the Z'berg-Nejedly Forest Practice Act of 1973 (Pub.
 Res.
 Code Sections 4511 et seq.) constitutes a discretionary project within the meaning of the California Environmental Quality Act.
 Section 21065(c).